telekom-security/tpotce/README.md

 No worries: You old config is backed up in `/data/ews/conf/hpfeeds.cfg.old`
 Be sure to apply any changes by running `./hpfeeds_optin.sh --conf=/data/ews/conf/hpfeeds.cfg`.

-Of course you can also rerun the `hpfeeds_optin.sh` to change and apply your settings interactively.
+Of course you can also rerun the `hpfeeds_optin.sh` script to change and apply your settings interactively.

 <a name="roadmap"></a>
 # Roadmap